architecture-building-systems/CityEnergyAnalyst/euler/README.md

 - the reference case (`--scenario-path`) is used as a copy of the original reference case - each sample is created from this case as a copy.
 You can keep the reference case anywhere you like in your home folder or personal scratch storage.
-  - home folder: `/cluster/home/username` (backed up, permanent)
+  - home folder: `/cluster/home/username` (backed up, permanent, alias: `$HOME`)
-  - personal scratch storage: `/cluster/scratch/username` (not backed up, deleted after 15 days)
+  - personal scratch storage: `/cluster/scratch/username` (not backed up, deleted after 15 days, alias: `$SCRATCH`)

 - the weather path: the path to the *.epw file used for simulation.
 This can be kept in the home folder.
+    - the default weather file used by the bash scripts is `$HOME/CEAforArcGIS/cea/databases/CH/Weather/Zurich.epw`

 - the samples folder contains the inputs (list of samples and the problem statement) and the final outputs of the analysis.
 This should be stored in your personal scratch folder (as the home folder has a limit to 100k files).
+    - the samples folder used by the bash scripts is `${SCRATCH}/samples_${METHOD}_${N}` (e.g.
+      `/cluster/scratch/darthoma/samples_morris_100`)

 - the simulation reference case is a copy of the original reference case with the variables from the sampling method applied to the input data.
 This folder is created by the demand simulation script and is stored in the local scratch folder of the node running the demand simulation.
   - local scratch storage: `/scratch`
-  - (actually, we will use the `$TMPDIR` function to ensure simultaneous simulations on the same node don't step on each other's feet)
+  - (actually, the bash scripts use the `$TMPDIR` variable to ensure simultaneous simulations on the same node don't step on each other's feet)

 ## Running the scripts

+There are two ways to run the scripts.
+The first way is with the python modules as shown for the Windows case.
+On Euler, the scripts in the `euler` folder of the `CEAforArcGIS` repository contains a set of handy bash scripts that simplify running the scripts.

 ### On Windows